Bomber to neighbor: The world is 'never going to forget me'

 The bombing took place on a holiday morning well before downtown streets were bustling with activity and was accompanied by a recorded announcement warning anyone nearby that a bomb would soon detonate.
 Then, for reasons that may never be known, the audio switched to a recording of Petula Clark’s 1964 hit “Downtown” shortly before the blast.

-Officials said their identification of Warner relied on several key pieces of evidence, including DNA found at the explosion site.
-Investigators had previously revealed that human remains had been found in the vicinity.

-In addition, investigators from the Tennessee Highway Patrol recovered parts from the RV among the wreckage from the blast, and were able to link the vehicle identification number to an RV that was registered to Warner, officials said.
+In addition to the DNA found at the blast site, investigators from the Tennessee Highway Patrol were able to link the vehicle identification number recovered from the wreckage to an RV registered to Warner, officials said.

 “We’re still following leads, but right now there is no indication that any other persons were involved,” Korneski said.
 “We’ve reviewed hours of security video surrounding the recreation vehicle.
 We saw no other people involved.”